 You’ve Been Elected: Now What?

 Congratulations!
 You’ve been elected.
-The public wants to hear more about your proposals and how you will handle some of the problems that need attention.
+The public wants to hear more about your proposals and how you will manage some of the problems that need attention.
 But where do you start?
-This blog reviews a few steps that will need to be taken before a newly-elected candidate can officially take office and offers some links to resources that may be helpful in getting ready for the challenges you may face.
+This blog reviews a few steps that will need to be taken before you can officially take office, as well as training requirements.

 Certifying the Vote and Posting the Bond

 Winning the vote is just the first thing a candidate must do to assume office.
 Here are additional steps a candidate must take to become qualified to assume office:

 - Once ballots have been cast and counted, the county canvassing board will certify the vote and send the results to the Washington Secretary of State.
 Certification occurs on the fourth Tuesday following the November general election.

 - Once the vote is certified, an election certificate is issued to each of the winning candidates stating that they are — or soon will be — an elected official.

 - After a certificate of election is issued, a bond must be posted for the winning candidate.
 The cost of the bond is paid for by the candidate’s jurisdiction (see RCW 42.28.040), and so if questions arise, reach out to the clerk or administrator of your jurisdiction to verify that the bond was posted.
 Typically bond coverage is part of the jurisdiction’s insurance coverage through its risk pool.